oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

-The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10) that defines a time interval within which a Client connected to a Broker must send a control packet to the Broker to prevent the Broker from disconnecting from the Client.
+The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10) that defines a time interval within which a Client connected to a Broker is expected to send a control packet of any type to the Broker to prevent the Broker from disconnecting from the Client.
 The PINGREQ control packet can be sent if the Client has no other traffic to process.
 The MQTT specification notes that "The actual value of the Keep Alive is application specific; typically this is a few minutes.
 The maximum value is 18 hours 12 minutes and 15 seconds."
-The Broker must close the network connection if 1.5 times the `Keep Alive` interval has passed without receiving a control packet from the Client.
+Per the MQTT specifciation the Broker will close the network connection if 1.5 times the `Keep Alive` interval has passed without receiving a control packet from the Client.

 This transfer specification leaves the selection of a `Keep Alive` interval to the implementer but defines a value of 5